Flemington7/SimonsAgent/SimonsHFT/README.md

 ### Data Preparation

-1. **Financial Data**: Download and prepare the financial data as required by Qlib.
-Follow the Qlib documentation for setting up data.
+- **Financial Data**: Download and prepare the financial data as required by Qlib.
+If you want to use the default data, you can download the data from the [Qlib documentation](https://qlib.readthedocs.io/en/latest/start/initialization.html).
+If you want to use custom data, you can follow the [data collector](data_collector/README.md) for setting up data.
 As mentioned before, we will integrate the sentiment data with the financial data, and convert it into a format that suitable for backtesting.

 ## Running the Workflow

 ![Framework](framework.svg)

-### Information Extractor (TBD)
+### Information Extractor

 As mentioned above, the `SimonsHFT` framework integrates advanced sentiment analysis using FinLLAMA.
 By incorporating real-time sentiment data from news and social media, we aim to enhance the decision-making process and profitability in volatile stock markets.
-We plan to use the FinLLAMA model to extract and analyze financial sentiments from news and social media and convert these Textual data into numerical data for further analysis.
+We plan to use the FinLLAMA model to extract and analyze financial sentiments from news and social media and convert these textual data into numerical data for further analysis.

-(It will be one of the most important parts of the `SimonsHFT` framework!)

 ### Training the Model (TBD)

 An increasing number of SOTA Quant research works/papers, which focus on building forecasting models to mine valuable signals/patterns in complex financial data, are released in `Qlib`.
 All these models are runnable with Qlib.
 Users can find the config files they provide and some details about the model through the [benchmarks](examples/benchmarks) folder.
-More information can be retrieved at the model files listed above.
+More information can be retrieved at the qlib [documentation](https://qlib.readthedocs.io/en/latest/start/integration.html).

-### Custom Model Training (TBD)
-(It will be one of the most important parts of the `SimonsHFT` framework!
-Please refer to this [link](#https://qlib.readthedocs.io/en/latest/start/integration.html) for more details!)

 #### Run example model